Relocatable Works of Art

 The presentation of an HSFCA Recognition Award means that the particular work of art has been given a recommendation for purchase.
 It does not mean that the HSFCA necessarily has purchased or will purchase that particular work of art.

 The Relocatable Works of Art Program (RWA) periodically presents its award recommendations to the HSFCA Commission.
 The Commission makes its final decision by, if possible, viewing the actual artworks recommended by the AASC.
 If the Commission decides not to acquire a recommended artwork for the Relocatable Works of Art Collection, then the work of art is returned to the artist or representing organization.

 Payment for a purchased work of art is not released until the Commission has given its approval and the RWA Program has received the artwork in sound condition.
 If the HSFCA receives any work of art, intended for purchase, in damaged condition, that work of art is returned to the artist or agency with compensation only for shipping and handling costs.

 Request An Exhibition Visit By An Acquisition Award Selection Committee

 Eligible museums, galleries and arts organizations can request that a HSFCA Acquisition Award Selection Committee visit an exhibition as part of the ongoing art acquisition process for the Art in Public Places Collection.
-To request a committee visit, please read the Acquisition Award Selection Committee Exhibition Visit Guidelines Form carefully and submit a Request Form to the Hawai‘i State Foundation on Culture and the Arts, 250 South Hotel Street, 2nd Floor, Honolulu, HI 96813, Attn: APP Program – AASC.
+To request a committee visit, please read the Acquisition Award Selection Committee Exhibition Visit Guidelines Form carefully and submit a completed request form to the Hawai‘i State Foundation on Culture and the Arts, 250 South Hotel Street, 2nd Floor, Honolulu, HI 96813, Attn: APP Program – AASC.
 Requests must be received at least 6 months prior to the exhibition opening date.